 That the film actually centers somewhat around Sestero’s perspective, with Sestero played here by James’ brother Dave, also sidesteps the obvious trap of explaining Wiseau away for us, turning him into a mere checklist, a set of facts and events that happened to him and which we are now witness to.
 Instead, he becomes a walking enigma straight out of a Victorian-era monster novel, a perversion of human exteriority and interiority.
 The Disaster Artist asks us to reach Wiseau inductively, through unstressed actions, mannerisms, vocal ticks, and, ultimately, his personal style that he seems to enforce with an almost divine personal fervor, as though any momentary slip of his external façade would cause his entire soul to crumble.
-Franco’s performance is nothing short of wonderful, not merely because he nails Wiseau’s external mannerisms but because he intimates a possibility for why this illusory person externalizes himself as he does.
+Franco’s performance is nothing short of wonderful, not merely because he nails Wiseau’s external mannerisms but because he hints a possibility for why this illusory person externalizes himself as he does.
 There’s the strange, loping simulacrum of a New Orleans drawl.
 There’s the constantly protective laugh wielded as an affectation, a weapon to comment on his own sentences, and those of others, before anyone else has a chance.
 There’s the Keatone-esque stone face that seems determined to withhold vulnerability or self-reflection for fear of being labeled weak.
 They all envision an impression of a human being, but a galvanic one, a figure of heedless ambition and frustrated dreams who, perhaps because he feels like an act, is all the more convincing to impressionable actors like Sestero.